ledgetech/ledge/README.md

 default: `ledge.storage.redis`

 This is a `string` value, which will be used to attempt to load a storage driver.
-Any third party driver here can accept its own config options (see below), but must provide the following interface:
+Any third party driver can accept its own config options (see below), but must provide the following interface:

 * `bool new()`
 * `bool connect()`